William Contreras Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks fifth in MLB.
+- The Red Sox pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.

-- The Red Sox have a 5.08 team ERA that ranks 25th among all league pitching staffs.
+- The Red Sox have a 5.10 team ERA that ranks 25th across all league pitching staffs.

-- The Red Sox will look to Whitlock (1-1) in his third start this season.
+- Bello (0-1) takes the mound for the Red Sox to make his second start of the season.

-- His most recent appearance came out of the bullpen on Saturday when the righty tossed 2/3 innings against the Milwaukee Brewers while giving up hits.
+- His most recent time out was on Monday against the Los Angeles Angels, when the right-hander threw 2 2/3 innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.